signoredellarete/kube-utils/README.md

 Little collection of kubernetes custom commands for Linux shell.

 ## List of binaries
-> The reported software versions are for the files in this repository, but the `install.sh` script will download and install the latest available versions.
+> The reported software versions are related to the files in this repository, but the `install.sh` script will download and install the latest available versions for all the third party binaries.

 - ns (v1.0)
 - ctx (v1.0)